Should I Replace My Water Heater Before It Fails?

 Here’s why a preemptive replacement could be beneficial:

-- A broken water heater leaves you without hot water: In an emergency water heater replacement, you won’t have hot water until the new unit can be delivered and installed.
+In an emergency water heater replacement, you won’t have hot water until the new unit can be delivered and installed.
 This could make life miserable for you and your family for a couple of days.
 On the other hand, a planned and scheduled water heater replacement is quick, convenient, and performed on your schedule.

-- A corroded water heater could cause significant damage: All water heaters come with a sacrificial anode rod.
+All water heaters come with a sacrificial anode rod.
 This small piece of steel is surrounded by aluminum, magnesium, or zinc to attract corroding compounds in the water and protect the tank from rusting.
 Unless you replace this rod every few years, your water heater could begin taking a beating.
 If the tank rusts through, it could fail catastrophically and flood your home.
 You can avoid this disaster by replacing your water heater before it fails.

-- A new water heater could lower your utility bills: You must invest in a new water heater, but it will start paying your back immediately in lower energy bills.
+You must invest in a new water heater, but it will start paying your back immediately in lower energy bills.
 Since water heating costs are second only to space heating and cooling costs, your return on investment could occur quite quickly.

-5 Signs that Your Water Heater is Failing
+5 Signs That Your Water Heater Is Failing

 You may intend to put off replacing your water heater for as long as possible, but don’t delay having the appliance serviced if you notice any of these signs of a failing water heater: